joel-dll/backend/README.md

 - Express v4.19.2
 - mongoose 6.12.8

+  (very important to install those versions to have a full compatibility between backend and frontend)

 ### Installing

 A step by step series of examples that tell you how to get a development environment running.